 The first piece of footage, above, comes from CBS photojournalist Mark LaGanga, who carried a full-size television camera into the heart of the crisis after the second plane strike.
 La Ganga ventures from Battery Park, where he witnesses the aftermath of the collapse of the South Tower, to the lobby of WTC-7, where he sees people running for their lives, police officers, firefighters, and suit-wearing office workers rushing around, and eventually back outside and down Vesey Street, where he has a direct view of the collapse of the North Tower.

-The most heartbreaking moment comes at the end of this video, after he makes his way through the dust cloud to the river, when police are helping evacuate tourists out of lower Manhattan onto the ferries to New Jersey, and they have to ask people to donate water bottles to help police clean the dust out of their eyes so they could go back into ground zero.
+The most heartbreaking moment comes at the end of this video, after he makes his way through the dust cloud to the river, when police are helping evacuate students from Stuyvesant High School and others out of lower Manhattan onto the ferries to New Jersey, and they have to ask people to donate water bottles to help police clean the dust out of their eyes so they could go back into ground zero.
 That day, a light coating of dust reached as far as the Empire State Building and Jersey City, each about two miles away in different directions.

 In the second video, above, you get a view of the North Tower on fire around 8:59 a.m. before you hear the roar of the engine of the incoming second aircraft, which is captured striking the tower a few seconds before 9:03 a.m.
 You can also hear two people discussing whether the building is going to collapse in what appears to be Canadian French before they notice people jumping from the highest floors.